omninonsense/kustomize-sopsgenerator/README.md

 <details>
 <summary><strong>Why SOPS at all?</strong></summary>

-Another option that was consideted was Hashicorp's Vault, but Vault is a lot of setup:
+Another option that was considered was Hashicorp's Vault, but Vault is a lot of setup:

 - Vault cluster
 - Consul cluster